 Identity for better and worse

 Of course, it is all a rather funny business, isn’t it?
 Because very few can answer why it’s so important to have specifically more women in the game.
 Do you like being told you are part of some group and more of you are required for something?
-I don’t hear much about the urgent need to get more boomers or Gen X or Z, or college grads or the lower-middle class or the proles or whatever clumsy societal designation they blather on about.
-What about the black population in the game, never mind the black communists and black economic historians who really are underrepresented, to my disappointment, in my home game and maybe even online.
-Can’t be sure.
+It’s actually rather sinister, historically.
+I don’t hear much about the urgent need to get more boomers or Gen X or Z, or college grads or the lower-middle class or the proles or gender this or gender that or whatever clumsy societal designation they blather on about in their great quest for magical generalizations.
+What about the black population in the game, never mind the black communists and black economic historians who really are underrepresented, to my disappointment, in my home game and maybe even online?
+Can’t be sure!
 My god, what will I do if ____ does not match my skin color/age/sex/profession/class?
 Who will I look up to?

-What if society, and even poker, is, oh, a little more complex than third grade math and third grade philosophies?
+What if society, and even poker, is, oh, a little more complex than third grade math and sophomoric philosophies?

 Unfortunately, we live in an era where the numerators think they are the denominators – and won’t keep this conceit to themselves.